 What Does A Google+ Branded Business Page Mean For Your Business?

-With the new changes, Google reinforced the reality that that they are serious about building a huge social media network.
+When Google added business pages, they reinforced the reality that that they are serious about building a huge social media network.

-What's up with the new Google for businesses?
-Let's talk about that…
+What’s up with the Google pages for businesses?
+Let’s talk about that…

 A Google Business Page Means New Opportunities To Connect